-The 2016 Index retains the conceptual framework and structure developed for the original 2013 Index release by a broad collection of preparedness stakeholders.
+The 2017 Index retains the conceptual framework and structure developed for the original 2013 Index release by a broad collection of preparedness stakeholders.
 The Index conceptual framework includes a set of six domains of activity that research and experience have shown to be important in protecting people from the health consequences of disasters and other large-scale hazards and emergencies:

-- 1. Health security surveillance: actions to monitor and detect health threats, and to identify where hazards start and spread so that they can be contained rapidly; - 2.
-Community planning and engagement: actions to develop and maintain supportive relationships among government agencies, community organizations, and individual households; and to develop shared plans for responding to disasters and emergencies; - 3.
-Information and incident management: actions to deploy people, supplies, money and information to the locations where they are most effective in protecting health and safety; - 4.
-Healthcare delivery: actions to ensure access to high-quality medical services across the continuum of care during and after disasters and emergencies; - 5.
-Countermeasure management: actions to store and deploy medical and pharmaceutical products that prevent and treat the effects of hazardous substances and infectious diseases, including vaccines, prescription drugs, masks, gloves, and medical equipment; and - 6.
+- Health security surveillance: actions to monitor and detect health threats, and to identify where hazards start and spread so that they can be contained rapidly; - 2.
+Community planning and engagement: actions to develop and maintain supportive relationships among government agencies, community organizations, and individual households; and to develop shared plans for responding to disasters and emergencies; - Information and incident management: actions to deploy people, supplies, money and information to the locations where they are most effective in protecting health and safety; - 4.
+Healthcare delivery: actions to ensure access to high-quality medical services across the continuum of care during and after disasters and emergencies; - Countermeasure management: actions to store and deploy medical and pharmaceutical products that prevent and treat the effects of hazardous substances and infectious diseases, including vaccines, prescription drugs, masks, gloves, and medical equipment; and - 6.
 Environmental and occupational health: actions to maintain the security and safety of water and food supplies, to test for hazards and contaminants in the environment, and to protect workers and emergency responders from health hazards while on the job.

 Each of these domains is further divided into a set of subdomains that reflect more specific areas of practice and policy.
 Finally, each subdomain contains individual measures that reflect specific preparedness capabilities.
-A total of 19 subdomains are operational in the 2016 Index by virtue of containing at least one, but in most cases multiple, related measures.
+A total of 19 subdomains are operational in the 2017 Index by virtue of containing at least one, but in most cases multiple, related measures.
 Each measure is defined and constructed for a particular state and year, and standardized to a common scale using a methodology described below.
-Due to data availability, the 2016 Index includes measures for the 50 states only, and does not include measures for the District of Columbia or U.S. territories.
-Adding measures for the District of Columbia is a high-priority goal for the 2017 Index release.
+The 2017 Index includes measures for the 50 states as well as the District of Columbia.
+Due to data limitations, the Index does not currently include measures for U.S. territories.
+Adding measures for the additional metropolitan areas as well as U.S. territories is a high-priority goal for the 2018 Index release.

-Figure 1: 2016 Index Domains and Subdomains
+Figure 1: 2017 Index Domains and Subdomains